Warning Signs for Child Abuse & Neglect

 - Child is often late or missing from school

-- Frequently left alone or unsupervised at home
+- Frequently left alone or unsupervised by an adult caregiver at home

 - Child consistently has bad hygiene (unbathed, dirty hair, body odor)